 Protocol For Ketamine Treatment For Depression

 You must have documentation of their diagnosis of depression from a qualified mental health professional.
-The first step is to complete diagnostics for depression, anxiety, drug abuse, psychosis, and alcohol abuse before a medical screening exam.
+The first step is to complete diagnostics for depression, anxiety, and psychosis before a medical screening exam.
 See our SPRAVATO® page for requirements to qualify.
 All test results are shared with the your providers.

 The next step is to complete a medical exam with Dr. Manno.
 Dr. Manno will review your medical history and discuss what to expect during the treatment experience.

 Induction Treatment Phase

 Booster Treatment Phase

 You may need periodic treatments with ketamine to maintain the therapeutic effects after the induction phase is done.
 Frequency of maintenance treatments will depend upon your response and whether you are on IV ketamine or SPRAVATO®.
 Some patients ask for oral ketamine losenges to extend the time between booster treatments.
 Each patient is unique and the treatment regimen will be determined by Dr. Manno.

 Post Induction Monitoring

 After induction treatments have been completed, you’ll take the same diagnostic tests given before the Induction Phase.
 We do this to compare your responses to their baseline and measure the effectiveness of treatment.
 All results will be shared with your providers.

 Research on Ketamine Treatment For Depression